libris/librisxl/rest/API.md

 ### `/_merge` - Merge two posts - Requires authentication

 This endpoint allows you to automatically merge two bibliographic posts.
-This is useful when you have a duplicate post, as we take care to preserve all information in the posts, but combined in a single post.
+This is useful when you have a duplicate post.
+The resulting merged post will generally contain information from both of the original posts, but only the original post identified as `id1` is guaranteed to have all it's information present in the resulting merged post.
+Information from the other post will be added where possible (where not in conflict with the first post).

 Calling this with two unrelated posts is never a good idea.

-The endpoint allows GET requets to preview the merge, while POST requests stores the result in the database.
+The endpoint allows GET requests to preview the merge, while POST requests stores the result in the database.

 POST requests requires a valid access token, which must be set in the